-All electrical wiring and service work must be performed by a qualified electrician and must meet all State and Local Electrical Codes.
+All electrical wiring and service work must be performed by a qualified electrician and must meet all state and local electrical codes.

-NOTE: See chart on Page 45 for the correct size of conduit with the corresponding sweep size.
+NOTE: See Chart below for the correct size of conduit with the corresponding sweep size.

-A. Place the 3/4" rigid conduits in order starting with the head section and working towards the tail or extension section.

-B. Connect the rigid conduit together using one 3/4" conduit coupling between each piece of conduit.
+- A. Place the 3/4" rigid conduits in order starting with the head section and working towards the tail or extension section. - B. Connect the rigid conduit together using one 3/4" conduit coupling between each piece of conduit.
 (See Figure 5AA.)